Frequently Asked Questions Regarding Employment at AIS

 3. What is the dress code policy for the school?

 - * Men must wear long trousers (jeans are not allowed); dress-shirts (short-sleeved is okay) with a collar and buttoned up to all but the last button; and any shoes/sandals except rubber flip-flops.
+Men must have short and neatly trimmed hair.

 * Women and men may not wear facial jewelry.
+Those with tattoos must wear appropriate clothing to conceal their markings.

 4. What is the salary, and what are the benefits?